yaminiredddy/CSITTeam006/Design.md

 ### 1.2 Scope
 The Pinterest clone system enables users to discover, save, and share visual content via a mobile app.
 Users can create boards, pin images, and explore content shared by others.
 The system includes the mobile application, backend API services, image processing, real-time communication, and external integration with services like cloud storage and email gateways.
+### 1.3 Overview
+This document outlines the system's architecture, data design, components, and human interface.
+It also includes design rationales, data flow descriptions, and requirements traceability.

+### 1.4 Reference Material
+- IEEE Std 1016-2009: Software Design Descriptions
+- Pinterest Clone System Requirements Specification (SRS)

+### 1.5 Definitions and Acronyms
+- **API**: Application Programming Interface
+- **JWT**: JSON Web Token
+- **SRS**: Software Requirements Specification
+- **SDD**: Software Design Document
+- **NoSQL**: Non-Relational Database

+## 2. System Overview
+The Pinterest Clone application is a mobile and web platform enabling users to discover, save, and share visual content.
+The system incorporates user authentication, personalized recommendations, and content organization.
+It integrates with cloud storage for image hosting and offers real-time notifications for user interactions like comments, likes, and follows.

 ## 3. Architecture Design